HelgeSverre/swarm/README.md

 ### Tool System
 Tools are registered with schemas for OpenAI function calling:
-- Attribute-based configuration
+- Abstract class-based design (extends `Tool`)
-- Automatic schema generation
+- Automatic schema generation via `toOpenAISchema()`
 - Type validation and error handling
+- Easy to add new tools by implementing the interface

 ## Contributing